Ludovic Garreau: Career

 Garreau began his senior career with FFHG Division 1 team Aigles de Nice in 2002.
 He moved to Rapaces de Gap of the Ligue Magnus for 2003 and 2004 before departing for Sweden's Division 2 in 2005.
 He played one season with Vimmerby IK and another with Grästorps IK before returning to France and the Lyon Hockey Club for 2007.

 While he never played for a championship winning team, Garreau twice played with teams finishing in second place: the junior Anglet Hormadi team in 2001 and the Lyon Hockey Club FFHG Division 2 team of 2007.

-In 2009, he joined Castors d'Avignon of Division 1,as captain and coach(started from the 6th match againsted with Deuil-Garges) at season 2010, he helped Avignon club echeloned successfully finally.
+In 2009, he joined Castors d'Avignon of Division 1, as captain and coach (started from the sixth match against Deuil-Garges) and in the 2010 season helped Avignon club achieve success.
 He retired in 2011 and became Youth Hockey Supervisor of Scorpions de Mulhouse and later became head coach of their under-22 team.